5 Stocks to Buy for a Harris Presidency

 Take the Biden-Harris administration's strategy to revitalize domestic manufacturing and strengthen U.S. supply chains.
 This resulted in the 2022 passage of the CHIPS and Science Act that invests in the semiconductor industry and aims to "boost American semiconductor research, development, and production, ensuring U.S. leadership in the technology that forms the foundation of everything from automobiles to household appliances to defense systems."

 This law includes $39 billion that's earmarked for manufacturing incentives and another $13 billion in research and development and workforce development.
-While the impact won't be immediate, the additional resources could create tailwinds for semiconductor stocks down the road.
+While the impact won't be immediate, the additional resources will likely create tailwinds for semiconductor stocks down the road.

 But chipmakers aren't the only area of the market that could be impacted if Kamala Harris wins the election.
 Indeed, here are five stocks to buy for a Harris presidency, representing women's healthcare, infrastructure, electric vehicles (EVs), clean energy and artificial intelligence (AI).